Search results for:

 Abigail, Benjamin, & Some Load Balancer Visual Aids

 Good morning and/or afternoon and/or evening!
 How are you?
 On the tip of your seat waiting to read Part 2 of this blog series after enjoying Part 1 so much?
-You are without a doubt, unequivocally, certainly the kindest, most wonderful audience the Hostwinds Team could ask for!
-Do you think my assumptions about the answers you’ll give to the highly subjective rhetorical questions I ask could possibly have something to do with how fantabulous I think you are?
-I didn’t think so either.
+You are, without a doubt, unequivocally, certainly the kindest, most beautiful audience the Hostwinds Team could ask for!
+Do you think my assumptions about the answers you'll give to the highly subjective rhetorical questions I ask could have something to do with how fantabulous I think you are?
+I didn't think so either.
 You are so right.